Genivia/ugrep/README.md

                   Display a help message on options related to WHAT when specified.
-                  In addition, `--help regex' displays an overview of regular expressions, `--help globs' displays an overview of glob syntax and conventions.  `--help fuzzy' displays details of fuzzy search with option -Z and `--help format' displays a list of --format fields.
+                  In addition, `--help regex' displays an overview of regular expressions, `--help globs' displays an overview of glob syntax and conventions, `--help fuzzy' displays details of fuzzy search, and `--help format' displays a list of option --format=FORMAT fields.

            --hexdump[=[1-8][a][bch][A[NUM]][B[NUM]][C[NUM]]]